Sentry program: Hardpoint and Hardsite

 ARPA was asked to consider the problem of using the technology in a cost-effective way, and noticed one possible application.
 As Soviet warheads were accurate to within only a few kilometers, and they had to fall within less than a kilometer to kill a missile silo, that meant the Soviets would have to launch several warheads at every US silo in a counterforce attack.
 The defender had a significant advantage here; they could watch the incoming warheads, see if any were going to come within the lethal range of a silo, and then shoot just those ones.
 This meant a small number of ABMs would be effective against a huge number of Soviet warheads.

 ARPA began researching such a system under the name Hardpoint.
 To ensure they shot only at valid targets, it had to generate very accurate tracks for the enemy warheads.
-They also had only seconds to develop that track and launch a missile, assuming that that air would be filled with nuclear explosions that would render higher altitudes opaque to radar, an effect known as nuclear blackout.
+They also had only seconds to develop that track and launch a missile, assuming that the air would be filled with nuclear explosions that would render higher altitudes opaque to radar, an effect known as nuclear blackout.
 They began development of a new radar known as the Hardpoint Demonstration Array Radar, or HAPDAR, and a new extremely high-speed missile known as HIBEX.
 The entire engagement would last just over two seconds, with the intercept taking place at about 20000 feet altitude.
 They later added a second stage to HIBEX known as UPSTAGE, demonstrating over 300 g of lateral acceleration, allowing it to counter maneuvering warheads.

 ARPA released its Hardpoint study in 1965.
 It presented a way for the Army to offer an effective ABM system at a reasonable cost.
 At the same time, it would ensure that the Air Force's missiles would survive any sort of small-scale attack envisioned by the military planners.
 This led to a series of Army-Air Force studies under the name Hardsite.
 Hardsite initially considered the idea of using the existing Nike-X hardware being proposed around large cities to deliberately offer additional protection to Air Force and other military bases in the area.
 A second series of studies considered cut-down deployments to protect remote bases, like the missile fields.
 This later concept quickly captured the majority of follow-up work.